rupeshbug/reguLens/README.md

 ### Query Decomposition Ablation

-ReguLens also evaluates the impact of query decomposition on retrieval quality.
+SECPolicyLens also evaluates the impact of query decomposition on retrieval quality.

 The same question is executed with: